Welcome to Extemporaneous!

 A bright-line test is to ask, “Is this mine?
 Did I make this, or did I receive this?”
 As a fundamental commandment, “Thou shalt not steal” (Exodus 20:15), we ambassadors for Christ should take issues of academic ownership as seriously as we do physical, material ownership.
 You should not copy and paste sentences or even phrases and call it yours.
 Even if you are summarizing someone else’s ideas, they should receive credit.
 If it’s unclear to you, asking for advice from parents and coaches is always wise.

-Do I have to cite a tune that everyone knows, like “Silent Night”?
+Do I have to cite a tune that everyone knows like “Silent Night”?

-Common knowledge that is known to most people does not need to be cited in any way (e.g., George Washington was the first U.S. President, Jesus rose on the third day, words to a universally known hymn such as “Amazing Grace”).”
+Common knowledge that is known to most people does not need to be cited in any way (e.g., George Washington was the first U.S. President, Jesus rose on the third day, words to a universally known hymn such as “Amazing Grace”).
 Some tunes may fall into the category of common knowledge and not need to be cited.
 However, a tune considered “well-known” can be somewhat subjective.
-Citing a source is never looked down upon.
+(Watch 🖥)

 Rules Changes Overview for 2024-2025